If you have grown tomatoes for any period of time, you’ve experienced “tomato cracks.”

-If you spot a tomato that is close to ripening and is beginning to crack, remove it from the plant and let it continue to ripen on the kitchen counter or windowsill.
+If you spot a tomato close to ripening and beginning to crack, remove it from the plant and let it ripen on the kitchen counter or windowsill.

 Keep Water Supply Regular -The best way to prevent the cracking or splitting of tomatoes is by keeping your watering frequency consistent and regular.

-It’s better to water your tomatoes deeply at regular basis than watering them sporadically and shallowly.
-Make sure that you’ve got a regular plan for watering, which adjusts to the amount of rain received.
+It’s better to water your tomatoes deeply regularly than to water them sporadically and shallowly.
+Make sure you have a regular plan for watering, which adjusts to the amount of rain received.

-Plant Crack-Resistant Varieties – these varieties have elastic skin.
-They include Daybreak, Earl of Edgecombe, Early Girl, Heinz 1350, Juliet, Valley Girl, Mountain Delight, and Mountain Pride.
+Plant Crack-Resistant Varieties – these types of tomatoes have elastic skin.
+New varieties are introduced every year.
+Some include Daybreak, Earl of Edgecombe, Early Girl, Heinz 1350, Juliet, Valley Girl, Mountain Delight, and Mountain Pride.

 Avoid Over-Fertilizing – Over fertilizing your tomatoes with excess nutrients can lead to a growth spurt.
 We always use Epsom salt on tomato plants when planting seedlings to give them a boost and reduce transplant shock.

-Once it has recovered from the dry spell, re-establish the regular watering schedule in a systematic way.
+Once it has recovered from the dry spell, systematically re-establish the regular watering schedule.